-- prioritize meals, fun plans, TV Shows (DVR them), texting, and phone calls AROUND study time
+- prioritize meals, fun plans, TV Shows, texting, and phone calls AROUND study time

 - if your home environment doesn’t allow for getting work done, find another daily work environment like the library, the coffee shop, or other places you like to be